The accreditors of this session require that you periodically check in to verify that you are still attentive.

 Commercial Support: No commercial support declared.

-Accreditation Statement: The Society of Urologic Nurses and Associates (SUNA) is accredited with distinction as a provider of nursing continuing professional development by the American Nurses Credentialing Center's Commission on Accreditation.
+Accreditation Statement: The Society of Urologic Nurses and Associates (SUNA) is accredited as a provider of nursing continuing professional development by the American Nurses Credentialing Center's Commission on Accreditation.

 SUNA accreditation is reciprocal in the states and specialty organizations that recognize the ANCC-COA accreditation process.
 SUNA is an approved provider of continuing nursing education by the California Board of Registered Nursing, Provider Number CEP 5556.
 Accreditation and approved provider status of NCPD does not imply ANCC-COA approval or endorsement of any product, advertising, or educational content.
 SUNA urges all participants to be aware of the requirements for re-licensure in the states in which they hold a license.